orbis-dei/orbis-dei.github.io/content/places/in-goa-st-joseph-vaz.md

 ---
 title: "Sanctuary of St. Joseph Vaz"
+location: {lat: 15.3912514402316, lng: 73.903795958225}
 level: regional
 tags:
+- india
 - goa
 - holy-persons
+- joseph-vaz

 ---

-St. Joseph Vaz was a priest form Goa, India, who was a missionary in Ceylon, Sri Lanka, preaching to the abandoned Catholics in a largely Buddhist country.
+St. Joseph Vaz was a priest form Goa, India, who was a missionary in Ceylon, Sri Lanka, preaching to the abandoned Catholics in a largely Buddhist country

 #### More Information